ProgerXP/Notepad2e/Readme.txt

   Rename To (Alt+F6) - acts as Save As but deletes original file on success.

+  Disabled triple-click and triple-Ctrl+Space behaviour that previously caused selection of the entire line (now keep word selection).

+  Changed default gutter style from size:-2;fore:#ff0000 to size:-1.

+  Gutter is now auto resized if it can't fit max line number.

+  Upgraded Scintilla library to latest version at this time (3.6.6).

+  Replaced incomplete Notepad2 regexp implementation with full-featured Scintilla PCRE with (a|b), backreferences (Replace String included), etc. Old regexp didn't support UTF-8 buffers, only ASCII - new does.

   Intelligent Enclose Selection (Alt+Q).
 When "before" string consists of one of { ( [ < then "after" is set to the same number of } ) ] >.
   When "before" consists of one of: